helium/HIP/0052-lorawan-dao.md

 There will be a max supply of 200,000,000,000 IOT.

 The proposal is to have halvenings of IOT issuance every 2 years aligned with the HNT issuance halvenings.
 This requires a 1 year “stub” period from August 1, 2022 to August 1, 2023.
 We also propose a veIOT airdrop to Helium Validators as of the date of launch.
-This airdrop is required to transition the current Helium Validators into LoRaWAN subDAO Oracles.
+This airdrop is required to transition the current Helium Validators into IoT subDAO Oracles.

 For clarity, the emission schedule is as follows: